asvarga/OrdinalArithmetic/README.md

 ## Questions

 One over-arching question I have is about when to use recursion vs induction.
-For example, instead of implementing addition as a function `\func + (x y : Ord) : Ord => ...`, would I have more luck implementing it as a datatype like:
+For example, instead of implementing addition as a function `\func + (x y : Ord) : Ord => ...`, would I have more luck axiomatizing it as a datatype like:

 ```arend
 \data _+_=_ (x y z : Ord') \elim x, y, z